It’s funny… when I eat feta cheese, I am fondly reminded of my childhood friend, Georgia Saffos.

-Next time you’re sitting to your favorite meal, ask yourself:
+Next time you’re sitting at your favorite meal, ask yourself:

 - Why do I love this particular food?

 - Was something good happening when I first tasted it?

-- Was I sitting with someone that I love when I ate it?
+- Was I sitting with someone who I love when I ate it?

 - Was I feeling safe and happy at that time?

 Some food aromas can trigger traumatic or not-so-good memories.

-An ex-boyfriend told me he did not like to eat anything with basil in it.
-He said his mom put the herb into everything!
+An ex-boyfriend once told me he did not like to eat anything with basil in it.
+He said his mom put the herb into everything and he couldn’t stand it!

-He didn’t have a good relationship with his mom, so his aversion to that specific culinary herb is understandable.
-He associated the smell (and taste) of basil with unpleasant feelings about his mom.
+The truth is, he didn’t have a good relationship with his mom, so his aversion to that culinary herb is understandable.
+It reminded him of her and he associated the smell (and taste) of basil with unpleasant feelings about his mom.

 Do any foods or aromas bring up any memories for you, either good or bad?